microbiomedata/ReadsQC/docs/index.rst

 1. the path to the interleaved fastq file (longreads and shortreads)
 2. forwards reads fastq file (when input_interleaved is false)
 3. reverse reads fastq file (when input_interleaved is false)
+4. NCBI SRA accessions (mutually exclusive to above inputs. ex: SRR34992488)
-4. project id
+5. project id
-5. if the input is interleaved (boolean)
+6. if the input is interleaved (boolean)
-6. if the input is shortreads (boolean)
+7. if the input is shortreads (boolean)

 An example input JSON file is shown below: